scottbarnesg/Stewart-Platform-Sim/README.md

-# Stewart-Platform-Sim
+# Stewart-Platform-Sim:

-Dynamics Simulation and Control of a Stewart Platform
+##  Dynamic Simulation and Control of a Stewart Platform

+# By: Scott Barnes & Chris Poole
+## The George Washington University
+## School of Engineering & Applied Science